jessegall/php-proxy/README.md

     $interaction->setStatus(Status::FULFILLED);  // Signal the interaction was already fulfilled })
 ```

-#### Examples
+#### Example

-For this example lets say you have an api class.
-And you want to limit the method calls per user without refactoring the api class to handle this.
+For this example lets say you have an api class, and you want to limit the method calls per user without refactoring the
+api class.

 ```php
 use JesseGall\Proxy\Interactions\Contracts\Interacts;
 use JesseGall\Proxy\Interactions\Contracts\InvokesMethod;